Blinken says Taliban has pledged that Americans with travel documents can leave Afghanistan - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tim Lister, Jonny Hallam, Daniella Diaz, Jennifer Hansler, Nicky Robertson and Sonnet Swire contributed to this report
+CNN’s Tim Lister, Jonny Hallam, Daniella Diaz, Jennifer Hansler, Nicky Robertson, Sonnet Swire, and Lauren Fox contributed to this report

 Comments